pagadesantosh/all_about_front_end/interview_questions_company_based/17/round5.md

 6. Memoisation concepts in React.
 What is the second parameter we send in react.memo
 7. What is Virtual DOM
 8. Why use context in react
-9. Redux and the flow.
-Any Middleware used?
 10. Interfaces & Enum in Typescript
 11. What is micro front end?
 How many ways is it implemented.
 12. What is webpack used for?